mikezucc/DataCortex/README.md

 Taken from a project I am working to make your life ez pz.

+[x] Images, with efficient compression

+[ ] Videos, with efficient compression

 ## Configuring

 0. For the following step, please use the identity pool technique, it is confusing AF but it really is better